szageda/keeb-utils/Docs/CONTRIBUTING.md

-# Contributing to Keeb-Utils
+# Contributing to Keeb Utils

-Thank you for your interest in improving Keeb-Utils.
+Thank you for your interest in improving Keeb Utils.
 To maintain consistency across KMonad and AutoHotkey configurations, please adhere to the following guidelines.

 ## Style Standards